danny-baker/deploy-beast-datascience-vm/README.md

 Note the hourly rate is PAYG and if you have an ongoing demand for a vm, you can usually reduce the on-demand price by 60-70% on a 3yr reservation (which you can cancel at any time).
 Many VMs are also available on spot pricing which is alarmingly attractive.
 Don't fall for this.
 I don't think this is a good idea for data science applications because you typically require long uninterrupted processing.
 On the spot market, your VM can be pulled without warning.
 PAYG is the only way to get guaranteed exclusivity while using the resource.

+**Golden rule is: always remember to turn you vm off or tear down all resources** You can temporarily deprovision it, preserving the OS disk but saving on the run-time instance of your VM,  or you can delete the whole resource group when you are finished.
+More on this later.

 ### What is the best VM available on the free trial?
-The 30 day free trial gets you 200 USD of credit, but note some important limitations below:
+The 30 day free trial gets you 200 USD of credit which is great, but note some important limitations below:
-- Max cores: 4 per region (meaning no big VMs on free account)
+- Max cores: 4 per region (meaning no big bad wolf VMs on free account)
-- No access: GPU VM series (upgrade to PAYG account to access, starting at about 0.5USD/hr)
+- No access: GPU VM series (upgrade to PAYG account to access N-Series GPU optimised vms, starting at about 1USD/hr)

-Most beastly setup on free account: 'Standard E4s_v4' (setup as default in template)
+Most beastly setup on free account: 'Standard E4s_v4' (the default in my template)
-- 4 cores (Intel Xeon Platinum 8272CL base core clock 2.5GHz which can increase to 3.4Ghz)
+- 4 cores (Intel Xeon Platinum 8272CL base core clock 2.5GHz which can increase to 3.4Ghz all cores)
 - 32GB ram
 - 1TiB Premium SSD disk (Fastest OS disk type)
 - Insane internet speeds (Typically 1000 MBit/second)

 This package will burn ~$10USD credit/day and you can run it full throttle 24-7, uninterrupted with no cpu constraints for 20 days until credit depletes.

+### How does storage work with vms?
+All VMs need a managed persistent disk for the OS image.
+You can attach additional disk (several usually) and mount them on the filesystem but note this is fidly if you are not comfortable with linux.
+By far, the quickest and easiest option is to just beef up the OS disk size to what you need for the task.

+### How do I transfer data to and from my VM?
+This is a little trickier than you think, but I have few standard recommendations.

 ## Instructions